Hirdeshpal15/Hirdeshpal15/README.md

 ## 📌 Highlight Projects
 Here are some of my favorite data projects:

+🔹 [Mira-chatbot-NLP](https://github.com/Hirdeshpal15) – Built a Food deilvery chatbot for placing the orders.
 🔹 [Image Classification using CNN](https://github.com/Hirdeshpal15) – Built a CNN model with TensorFlow for image classification
 🔹 [Social Media User Behavior Analysis](https://github.com/Hirdeshpal15) – Used classification algorithms to predict user behavior
 🔹 [Data Warehouse with SQL](https://github.com/Hirdeshpal15) – Designed star schema & built queries for ETL and reporting